-Sense8 Is Canceled.
-And That's Why It's Now Netflix's Most Important Show.
+Sense8 Is Canceled And That's Why It's Now Netflix's Most Important Show

 But these shows were also both cancelled after three seasons, and in Hemlock’s and Bloodline’s case it was cancelled before filming began on season 3.
 The writers, knowing the end was coming, wrote a proper ending for the show, in a way that didn’t feel rushed or contrived.
 Marco was a little more sudden, but the generally poor reception the show received meant everyone knew cancellation was a real possibility.

 What makes Netflix’s current spate of cancellations different is that shows that performed well and that audiences were expecting to return are being suddenly cancelled, with no resolution offered for their storylines.
-Get Down’s show runner was talking about being confident in season 2 just days before it was announced their wouldn’t be one.
+Get Down’s show runner was talking about being confident in season 2 just days before it was announced there wouldn’t be one.
 It left several storylines unresolved.
 Sense8 was in many ways even more of a cliffhanger.

 Reaction Has Been Strong, And Negative